 Your child will receive 33 lessons over the course of the year and this will normally be 11 lessons per term.
 If for any reason the teacher is not able to come into school and unable to deliver all 33 lessons, we will issue a refund at the end of the year.
 There are no refunds given if your child is absent or if a school trip is scheduled however the music teacher will try to make up the lesson but has no obligation to do so.
 They try their best to make up the time by giving their pupils an extra five minutes on their lessons over the course of the year.
-You will be invoiced (via School Gateway) in equal payments however the lessons may not be equal each term due to either the music teacher or school's commitments.
+You will be invoiced through Herts Music Service who arrange all the lessons.